farlee2121/DevEssentialsBlog/_posts/2020-12-19-Ports-and-Adapters.md

 The visual also reveals other properties we may not have seen at first.
 For example, the connection between components really matters.
 A slow cable means slow processing.
 Operations that needs to be really fast should be handled with specialized hardware connections.
 This may mean making both parts internal to one device.

 On the flip side, more standard connections are cheaper, easier, and more flexible.
-Many peripherals can be made wireless using adapers for common port standards.
+Many peripherals can be made wireless using adapters for common port standards.
 In the same way, how our services communicate can be hidden by the adapter.
 The adapter may put the other service behind a queue for reliability or run code on a different server for scalability.

 ## Language-Agnostic